 Meinir is a GP with an interest in Sports and Musculoskeletal Medicine.
 She draws on a wealth of knowledge, coming from 8 years’ experience in emergency and trauma medicine in Australia, United Kingdom and Ireland.

-More recently MJ was the doctor for the successful Greenland crossing for Pete Bowker and the Team of 65DN in May 2015.
+More recently she was the doctor for the successful Greenland crossing for Pete Bowker and the Team of 65DN in May 2015.

 Rich is a former Royal Marine Commando, who served at 40 Commando amongst other units, he went on several deployments, was trained in desert warfare and survival.
 He later deployed to Norway where he took tuition on all aspects of Arctic, cold weather warfare and survival techniques, which to this day he values.